aydayurtoglu/CS102-project/group/EceTeker_log.md

 ### ~ 4th May 2020 ~
 I learned how to insert camera into the app and use the view.
 Beste and I brainstormed ideas on how to add all the taken views to an ArrayList and use them.
+I wrote the help page for the app.

 ****